belkale/financial_independence/README.md

 4. 5% in gold

 ### Lumpsum investment/withdrawal
-Always, do lumpsum investment/withdrawal from your debt portion of asset.
+If you want to take out/invest a large amount from your investments for reasons like purchase of house, do lumpsum investment/withdrawal from your debt portion of asset.
 Then slowly over a period of time(few months) get the ratio back to 70:30.
 This is because equity is volatile and you cannot time the market.

 Switch option of mutual funds is useful when you want to slowly move from debt to equity.
 Switch is possible between funds of the same fund house.
 You can also schedule switch operation over a period of time which can move funds in a systematic manner.
 I generally put in liquid fund of the same house and schedule a switch to equity.